 Purdue University Calumet joined the Compact Muon Solenoid (CMS) Collaboration in 2005.
-The high energy physics group is led by Prof. Neeti Parashar and consists of a post-doctoral fellow (Dr. Pratima Jindal), one physics undergraduate student (Tim Polka) and one computer science undergraduate student (Akhil Arora) working on this experiment.
+The high energy physics group is led by Prof. Neeti Parashar and consists of a post-doctoral fellow (Dr. John Stupak III), and three physics undergraduate students (Mohammand Alhusseini, Xuan Chen, Lucas Nascimento Machado) working on this experiment.

 Our main contribution has been to the Forward Pixel Detector of CMS, also often referred to as the Forward Pixel Disks.
 This is an integral component of the CMS Tracker.
 The design of the Forward Pixel detector is a complex one.
 It is comprised of 4 circular disks, two on each side of the Pixel Barrel.
 The inner and the outer diameter of each disk are 6 cm and 15 cm, respectively.
 The η coverage of these disks is from 1.5 to 2.25.
 Each of the four disks includes 24 wedge shaped blades arranged in a turbine like geometry.
 Each Blade is rotated 20 degrees around their radial symmetry axis to increase charge sharing among pixels.
 This would provide a hit resolution of ~ 15 μm.